Mirantis/mke-docs/content/docs/configuration/metallb/_index.md

 file.
 The function is disabled by default, and thus to use MetalLB you must set the `enabled` parameter to `true`.

-1. Obtain the default configuration file.
+1. Obtain the default configuration file:

    ```bash
    mkectl init